Infrared Bera (IBERA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Infrared Bera Historical Price

-According to the latest data gathered on Infrared Bera live price page, the current price of Infrared Bera is 3.93USD.
-The circulating supply of Infrared Bera(IBERA) is 79.06M IBERA , giving it a market capitalization of $310.53M.
+According to the latest data gathered on Infrared Bera live price page, the current price of Infrared Bera is 3.89USD.
+The circulating supply of Infrared Bera(IBERA) is 79.07M IBERA , giving it a market capitalization of $307.69M.

 How Does Infrared Bera (IBERA) Price Prediction Module Work?